 You have a couple of options for what you can do next.
 You can resolve yourself to grabbing an umbrella, gritting your teeth, and white-knuckling your planned beach day rain or shine.
 Or, you can use that more accurate weather information to revisit your itinerary and move things around to better suit what will actually happen during the rest of your vacation.

 That second option?
 It’s exactly what Intraday Schedule Management is all about.

-Do you even need to care about Intraday Schedule Management?
+Do you really need to care about this?
 The answer is “yes” if…

 - You feel confident that you have the right coverage plan at the beginning of the week or month, but things almost never work out that way.